NET-BYU/networking-course/_homeworks/network_layer.md

         - Based on this observation, and assuming you can sniff all packets sent by the NAT to the outside, can you outline a simple technique that detects the number of unique hosts behind a NAT?
 Justify your answer.
         - If the identification numbers are not sequentially assigned but randomly assigned, would your technique work?
 Justify your answer.

     - question: In this problem we'll explore the impact of NATs on P2P applications.
 Suppose a peer with username Arnold discovers through querying that a peer with username Bernard has a file it wants to download.
-Also suppose that Bernard and Arnold are both behind a NAT.
-Try to devise a technique that will allow Arnold to establish a TCP connection with Bernard without application-specific NAT configuration.
+Also suppose that Bernard and Arnold are both behind different NATs.
+Try to devise a technique that will allow Arnold to establish a TCP connection with Bernard without application-specific NAT configuration (e.g., logging into a router and setting up port forwarding).
 If you have difficulty devising such a technique, discuss why.
 ---